Direct cinema: Sound before the 1960s

-Before the use of pilottone (invented in 1954) and the 1961 Nagra III, sound recording machinery was either extremely heavy or unreliable.
+Before the use of pilottone sync-sound (invented in 1954) and the 1961 Nagra III, sound recording machinery was either extremely heavy or unreliable.
 Many attempts were made to solve this problem during the 1950s and 1960s.
 At the National Film Board of Canada (NFB), for example, a system called "Sprocketape" was designed, but was not implemented.

 In the best case scenario, documentary sound was recorded before, in interviews, or much later on location, with a portable studio located in a sound-proofed truck.
 The sounds that were captured were later synched (synchronized) in sound editing, thus providing the film with sound.
 In other cases, the soundtrack was recorded, as in fiction films: with layers of ambient sound, archival sound effects, foley, and post-synced voices.

 In other cases the documentary subject was brought into a studio.
 Sound taken directly from the studio made the documentary nature of the recording arguable.
 For example, a production might reconstruct a stable in the studio, with a sound engineer close by in a soundproof booth.
 This mimics the production of some studio films and TV series, but often results in surreal situations, such as cows being in a studio for a documentary on farming, rather than in their natural habitat.

-Synchronized sound was used by French filmmaker Jean Rouch in 1960 when he shot Chronicle of a Summer, a landmark film in direct cinema history, in style of cinéma-vérité, using a 16 mm camera connected through pilottone with a prototype of Nagra III, a transistorized tape recorder with electronic speed control, developed by Stefan Kudelski.
+Synchronized sound was used by French filmmaker Jean Rouch in 1960 when he shot Chronicle of a Summer, a landmark film in direct cinema history, in style of cinéma-vérité, using a 16 mm camera connected through pilottone with a prototype of Nagra III, a transistorized magnetic-tape recorder with electronic speed control, developed by Stefan Kudelski.